Newsletter

 The technical reality

-The two traditional methods for distinguishing a legitimate agent from an impersonator, the User-Agent header (a text string indicating the client’s name and version) and the IP range (the network address of origin), are no longer sufficient to identify the nature of the connecting user.
+The two traditional methods for distinguishing a legitimate agent from an impersonator are no longer sufficient to identify the nature of a connecting user:

-• The User-Agent is simply a self-declaration: any malicious bot can present itself as a known AI agent with a single line of code.
+• The User-Agent header, a text string indicating the client's name and version, is simply a self-declaration.
+Any malicious bot can present itself as a known AI agent with a single line of code.

-• AI agents are deployed on shared cloud infrastructures, AWS, Azure, Google Cloud, where thousands of legitimate and malicious services share the same address blocks, which change constantly through dynamic allocation.
+• The IP range, the network address of origin, is just as unreliable.
+AI agents are deployed on shared cloud infrastructures such as AWS, Azure, and Google Cloud, where thousands of legitimate and malicious services share the same address blocks, which change constantly through dynamic allocation.

-The emerging industry response is based on a principle borrowed from digital signatures: HTTP Message Signatures (RFC 9421)
+The industry's answer borrows a principle from digital signatures: HTTP Message Signatures (RFC 9421).

 The agent cryptographically signs each outgoing request with a public key exposed at a canonical URL.
 The origin validates the signature server-side, ensuring the identity of the sender.

-For 80% of retailers, now is the time to audit their Bot Management and WAF solutions, identify signed agents, and apply precise security rules based on their nature.
+For the 80% of retailers currently exposed, now is the time to audit their Bot Management and WAF solutions, identify signed agents, and apply precise security rules based on each agent's true nature.

-For merchants engaged in a UCP (Universal Commerce Protocol) approach, these signatures are rapidly becoming the standard of trust.
+For merchants engaged in a Universal Commerce Protocol (UCP) approach, these signatures are rapidly becoming the standard of trust.